danfmihai/s3-repo-helm/README.md

 export TF_VAR_folder_to_upload='sample'  # repository folder name
 export AWS_DEFAULT_REGION='us-east-1'  # required if you run the helm pluging to initialize s3 folder
 ```
-You can use the `export_var_sample.txt` file to export your environment variables from above.
+You can use the `export_var.txt` from settings folder to export your environment variables from above.
 Make sure to enter your own values!
+Use command :
 ```
-source export_var_sample.txt
+source export_var.txt
 ```

-Installed on the machine you're running this repo:
+Install on the machine you're running this repo:
 - aws cli
 - helm